WildernessLabs/Netduino.Foundation/docs/API/LEDs/Led/index.md

 #### `public void StartBlink(uint onDuration = 200, uint offDuration = 200)`

-Start the Blink animation which sets the brightness of the LED alternating off and on, using the durations provided.
+Start the Blink animation which switches the LED on and off, using the durations provided.

 #### `public void Stop()`